Citolab/qti-convert/README.md

 - `customTypes(): QtiTransformAPI`: Apply custom type transformations to the XML.
 Can be used override default web-components.
 E.g. `<qti-choice-interaction class="type:custom">` will result in `<qti-choice-interaction-custom>` so you can create your own web-component to render choice interactions.
 - `stripMaterialInfo(): QtiTransformAPI`: Remove unnecessary material information from the XML
 - `qbCleanup(): QtiTransformAPI`: Clean-up for package created with the Quesify Platform
+- `depConvert(): QtiTransformAPI`: Converts qti from the Dutch Extension Profile.
+For now only dep-dialog to a html popover.
+With is basic support for these dialog.
 - `minChoicesToOne(): QtiTransformAPI`: Ensure the minimum number of choices is one.
 - `suffix(elements: string[], suffix: string)`: Add a suffix to specified elements.
 - `externalScored()`: Mark the XML as externally scored.